- Study at Deakin

 Student Relations Coordinator for DGB Society 2012

-It was a great opportunity to learn and practice the key points that I needed to mention in an interview in very professional manner (Career objective, strengths, weaknesses, the way I should behave in an interview, the way I talk).
+It was a great opportunity to learn and practise the key points that I needed to mention in an interview in very professional manner (Career objective, strengths, weaknesses, the way I should behave in an interview, the way I talk).
 The one -on- one session was really helpful in identifying my issues relating to 'how to face for an interview'.
-Finally I would like to give special thanks for Jenny and Deakin Graduate School of Business to giving me the opportunity to attend the Career Knowledge Program.
+Finally I would like to give special thanks to Jenny and Deakin Graduate School of Business for giving me the opportunity to attend the Career Knowledge Program.

 Administrative Coordinator for DGB Society

 Mentor program participant 2012

 |This workshop focuses on career planning and goal setting and is suited to all students who are looking to commit - in writing - a career plan by setting realistic, time bound goals and objectives.
 It will take you through the process of developing your career aspirations and make you work on what you want to do after you complete your studies at Deakin.|

 |Workshop 2: Understanding the Australian job market||6 August 2014||TBA||LB3.323|

 |For international students, working in a new country can be daunting if they don’t have the right skills and proficiencies.
 In this workshop participants will learn how they can gain employment in Australia, where there are likely to find employment opportunities and how to optimise their job search.
 It provides an insight into what potential employers are seeking, what their expectations and requirements are.|

 |Workshop 3: It's all in the Communication||20 August 2014||TBA||LB3.323|